 Handling a Glass Disaster

 The first step should always be checking to make sure everyone is okay.
-If glass has broken, there are now razor sharp pieces all along the ground.
-It can be worse if it breaks over carpet, since it might be harder to discover all of the shards.
+If the glass has broken, there are now razor-sharp pieces all along the ground.
+It can be worse if it breaks over the carpet since it might be harder to discover all of the shards.
 Some suggest nobody moves until the glass is cleaned up to prevent bare feet from making contact with the broken bits.
 If people are wearing shoes, it may be okay to relocate them to a safe area until the mess is disposed of properly.

 If there isn’t a broom available, it is still possible to clean up the glass effectively.
 Put on safety gloves and shoes if you aren’t already wearing them.
 Once the gloves are on, then you can pick up the larger pieces of glass and dispose of them properly.
 The best way to get rid of glass is to use a high-powered vacuum to suck up the minute fragments.
 The bag should be thrown away after to prevent further damage or possible injury.

-If a window has been broken and you are in need of a replacement, there are excellent options available by specialists who understand the care required when working with glass.
+If a window has been broken and you need a replacement, there are excellent options available by specialists who understand the care required when working with glass.
 For more information, check out our website and we will do what we can to help you to restore the issue.